-Microsoft releases new Windows 10 preview with Storage Sense improvements | VentureBeat
+Microsoft releases new Windows 10 preview with Storage Sense improvements

-Microsoft today released a new Windows 10 preview for PCs Storage Sense improvements and five bug fixes.
+Microsoft today released a new Windows 10 preview for PCs, Storage Sense improvements, and five bug fixes.
 This build is from the RS5 branch, which represents the Windows 10 update the company plans to release in October.
 The company is also releasing builds from the 19H1 branch, which, as its name indicates, will arrive in the first half of next year.

 Windows 10 is being developed as a service, meaning it receives new features on a regular basis.
 Microsoft has released five major updates so far: November Update, Anniversary Update, Creators Update, Fall Creators Update, and April 2018 Update.